valhalla/valhalla-docs/matrix/api-reference.md

 | `lat` | Latitude of the location in degrees. |
 | `lon` | Longitude of the location in degrees. |

 You can refer to the [Turn-by-Turn location documentation](https://mapzen.com/documentation/turn-by-turn/api-reference/#locations) for more information on specifying locations.
-NOTE: Using `type` or anything else in addition to the `lat` and `lon` within the location parameter has no meaning for matrices.
+NOTE: Using `type` in addition to the `lat` and `lon` within the location parameter has no meaning for matrices.

 ### Source & Target parameters